plpatil1/Infoway_PG-DAC/DSA_Java/core_Java/Self/MultiThearding/readme.md

 #### Using the Thread Class: You can create threads by extending the Thread class and overriding its run() method.
 #### Using the Runnable Interface: Alternatively, you can implement the Runnable interface and pass the runnable object to a new Thread instance.
 #### Concurrency Utilities: Java provides a set of concurrency utilities, such as the Executor Framework, Thread Pools, and Callable and Future, to simplify the development of multithreaded applications.

+##  Key Concepts in Multithreading:

+### Thread Lifecycle:
+#### Threads go through different states, such as NEW, RUNNABLE, RUNNING, WAITING, BLOCKED, and TERMINATED.

+### Thread Priorities:
+#### Threads can have different priorities, which can influence how they are scheduled by the operating system.

+### Synchronization:
+#### When multiple threads access shared resources, synchronization mechanisms like synchronized blocks and wait/notify methods are used to prevent race conditions and ensure data consistency.
+### Deadlock:
+#### A situation where two or more threads are blocked indefinitely, waiting for each other to release resources.